Staff

 ellen[at]vsjf.org

-Ellen has received numerous leadership awards including: The Con Hogan Award for Creative, Entrepreneurial & Community Leadership from the VT Community Foundation (2015), the Arthur Gibb Award for Individual Leadership from the VT Natural Resources Council (2015) and the Jan Eastman Excellence in Leadership Award from the Snelling Center for Government (2010).
+For her work in promoting Vermont’s food system, Ellen was inducted into the Vermont Agriculture Hall of Fame in August, 2024 in the category of Ag Innovator.
+Ellen has also received numerous leadership awards including: The Anne & Arthur Berndt Award for her demonstrated vision, leadership, and commitment to creating an energy future for Vermont (2024); The Con Hogan Award for Creative, Entrepreneurial & Community Leadership from the VT Community Foundation (2015); the Arthur Gibb Award for Individual Leadership from the VT Natural Resources Council (2015); and the Jan Eastman Excellence in Leadership Award from the Snelling Center for Government (2010).
 Ellen was also a recipient of a three year leadership development fellowship through the W.K.
 Kellogg Foundation (1994-1997) and was a member of the Snelling Center for Government’s Vermont Leadership Institute class of 1997.

 Janice St. Onge